|

 now it’s always dark And now I pretend I don’t see him.

-required by the expense management agency So their use was
+expense management agency So their use was terminated by the

-the photograph does not anymore bear a resemblance To
+does not anymore bear a resemblance To the one waiting

 anything at all.